Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

 \subsection{Rotational velocities in the EDR3}

 Although we have three-dimensional information for each star, first we focus on $V$.
 Furthermore, since our goal is to study the non-axisymmetric features of the rotational velocity, we will use the residual rotational velocity to highlight their signal.
-For this purpose, in each cell, we will determine the value of $\Delta V(R,\phi)=V(R,\phi)- V_c(R)$, where $V$ is the median of the rotation velocity of the stars inside the cell, and $V_c$ the circular velocity (equation \ref{eq:Uni}) evaluated at the radial position of the cell.
-This means that at each cell we show a measure of how the rotation in the Galactic plane deviates from the circular rotation.
+For this purpose, in each cell, we will determine the value of the residual rotational velocity

+where $V$ is the median of the rotation velocity of the stars inside the cell, and $V_{\it avg}$ the axisymmetrically averaged rotation velocity, obtained from the universal curve (equation \ref{eq:Uni}), evaluated at the radial position of the cell.
+This means that at each cell we show a measure of how the rotation in the Galactic plane deviates from the averaged azimuthal velocity.

 The left panel of Figure \ref{fig:DV} shows the star sample in the x-y plane and the cells coloured with the local value of $\Delta V$.
 Notice that positive values of $\Delta V$ correspond to regions of the disc where the rotation is faster than the axisymmetric background, while negative values of $\Delta V$ correspond to regions where the rotation is slower.
 The first result we find is that the kinematics of the disc is full of substructure; in particular several spiral structures are evident.